-A beep code is a combination of short or long beeps or a series of short beeps that are separated by pauses.
-For example, a "1-2-3" beep code is one short beep, a pause, two short beeps, and pause, and three short beeps.
-A beep code indicates that POST has detected a problem.
+A beep code is a combination of short or long beeps or series of short beeps that are separated by pauses.
+For example, a "1-2-3" beep code is one short beep, a pause, two short beeps, a pause, and three short beeps.
+A beep code other than one beep indicates that POST has detected a problem.
+To determine the meaning of a beep code, see "Beep code descriptions" on page 68.
+If no beep code sounds, see "No-beep symptoms" on page 75.